Nixhah/Rhidalia/roll_in_the_hay.md

 What wouldst thou have thy servants do this hour?

 **BARONESS:**
-My lord was strangled by a Knight of black,
+My lord was strangled by an assassin's knot,
-Twelve feet in height, who came and went as smoke.
-And by the coffin here he left behind
+And by the Baron was there left behind,
 Three tokens, mute and strange, as if to mock us:
 A golden string, torn from a wandering bard's
 Own lute, who passed but lately out from Garrot;